olson-sean-k/lesbar/README.md

 The [`mitsein`] crate provides the non-empty string types `String1` and `Str1`, which represent non-empty strings.
 Similarly, the [`non-empty-string`] crate provides the `NonEmptyString` type.
-However, these types only guarantee that strings are comprised of one or more bytes of UTF-8. **Lesbar implements types with stricter requirements: printable strings that must encode legible text.**
+However, these types only guarantee that strings are comprised of one or more Unicode code points or bytes of UTF-8.
+**Lesbar implements types with more strict requirements: printable strings that must encode legible text.**

-**Lesbar implements both printable strings and printable string slices (`PString` and `PStr`),** which are analous to standard Rust string types.
+**Lesbar implements both printable strings and printable string slices (`PString` and `PStr`),** which are analogous to standard Rust string types.
 These types also support conversions into printable container types like `Box`.
 The [`non-empty-string`] crate does not make this distinction, and only implements owned string buffers.

 Lesbar is implemented with the [`mitsein`] crate, which provides non-empty collections, slices, and iterators. **Printable string types provide strongly